frictionlessdata/datapackage-pipelines-goodtables/README.md

 - `fail_on_error`: An optional boolean to determine whether the pipeline should fail on validation error (default `True`).
 - `reports_path`: An optional string to define where Goodtables reports should be written (default is `reports`).
+- `datapackage_reports_path`: An optional string to define the path to the report, relative to the datapackage.json (see note below).
 - `write_report`: An optional boolean to determine whether a goodtables validation report should be written to `reports_path` (default is `True`).
 - `goodtables`: An optional object passed to `goodtables.validate()` to customise its behaviour.
 See [`goodtables.validate()`](https://github.com/frictionlessdata/goodtables-py/#validatesource-options) for available options.

-If reports are written, a `reports` property will be added to the datapackage, detailing the path to the report for each resource:
+If reports are written, and `datapackage_reports_path` is defined, a `reports` property will be added to the datapackage, detailing the path to the report for each resource:

 ```json
 ...